adilkhan095/State-Variable-Systems-Computer-Simulation/README.md

 # Stock-Market-Time-Series-Analysis
 UTA EE 5322 Spring 2019
+This Project was created to as a part of coursework for UTA EE 5322 under Dr Frank Lewis.

 HOW TO RUN THE CODE: 1) Make sure the Excel files (attached in the repository) are in the same folder as the .m file.